How to Deploy Next.js App to AWS EC2 in Production and Set up CI/CD with Github Actions

 on the server

-Commit the workflow file in the repo and push it, and see how the workflow runs in Actions tab of your repo.
+Commit the workflow file in the repository and push it, then check how the workflow runs in the Actions tab of your repository.
+Setting up CI/CD right usually takes some effort and experimentation, so if you have followed through thus far, that's great!

 Happy coding! ๐